The Mysteries of The Valley of The Thracian Kings

 The body of the ruler was cut in pieces in advance.

 His belongings were also cut in pieces and thrown to different places in the tomb and outside the tomb.
 For this reason, it is believed that he was a follower of Orpheus because, according to the legend, the singer was torn by the Bacchans as the Thracian ruler.

 At the place of the missing head, the golden mask was laid down.

 The ruler was one of the richest people and he was buried with military equipment.

 The golden ring with the athlete

-He is a naked man with an underlined muscular, and with a very long object – oars of a boat or spears.
+He is a naked man with an underlined muscular body, and with a very long objects – oars of a boat or spears.